 Our team specialising in the Court of Protection and adult care is highly empathetic and attuned to the sensitivities required when advising or representing vulnerable individuals.

-We have 19 experienced and approachable barristers who practise in the Court of Protection, and they have a first-rate reputation among solicitors and local authorities.
+An outstanding team of 27 experienced and approachable barristers practicing in the Court of Protection have a first-rate reputation among solicitors and local authorities.
 They practise in the Mental Health Tribunal and in the Special Educational Needs & Disability Tribunal, and some of them sit as Recorders.